Need help now?

 Help a friend

-In #HearNowON 2021, students told us that a friend is often the first person they turn to when they are struggling with their mental health.
-Students also shared that they wanted to learn more about ways to support their friends.2 It’s not always easy to know what to do or say when helping a friend.
-We’ve put together some tips and information to help you learn more about how to deal with different situations.
+Many students don’t know where they can find mental health support or how to ask for help from adults.
+Students also shared that they wanted to learn more about ways to support their friends when someone reaches out to them with a mental health concern.2 It’s not always easy to know what to do or say when someone you care about is having a tough time so, we’ve put together some tips and information to help you feel more ready and confident to deal with different situations.

 Signs to watch for